o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 {{< image-width src="/images/learning-guide/tutorials/rendering/vegetation-bending-tutorial/material.png" width="100%" alt="Adding a VegetationBending material to an object's Material component in the O3DE Editor." >}}

-Great, you just created a material with your custom material type!
+Great, you created a material with your custom material type!

 ## Edit the vertex shader
 Now you are ready to edit your shader to change how the engine renders your material type.